dark6668/monday-webhook/README.md

 bash
 Copy code
 npm install

+## Configuration
 Configure the job location column and link column in your Monday.com table.
 These columns will be used to store the work location information and the Google Maps link, respectively.
 Configure a status column in your Monday.com table with the technician's name.
 Make sure the technician's name matches the name in the table with technician information.

 Create a table with information about the technicians.

-Configuration
 To change the permissions and configure the project, follow these steps:

 If you need to modify the permissions, you can update the environment variables in Heroku or create a file called .env.
 In the .env file, define a variable named AUTHORIZATION and set it to your authorization code.

 Ensure that the necessary environment variables are properly set to enable the webhook's functionality.

-Deployment to Heroku
+## Deployment to Heroku
 To deploy the project to Heroku, follow these steps:

 Create a repository on GitHub to host your project.